commercialhaskell/stack/GUIDE.md

 ```

 This fails, because GHC 7.8.4 (which lts-2.22 uses) is not available on our
 system.
-This shows us that we can change GHC version by modifying the resolver
+So, we see that different LTS versions (2 vs 3 in this case) use
-value.
-So, how do we now get the right GHC version?
-One answer is to use `stack
+different GHC versions.
+Now, how do we get the right GHC version after changing
+the LTS version?
+One answer is to use `stack setup` like we did above, this
-setup` like we did above, this time with the `--resolver lts-2` option.
-However,
+time with the `--resolver lts-2` option.
+However, there's another method worth
-there's another method worth mentioning: the `--install-ghc` flag.
+mentioning: the `--install-ghc` flag.

 ```
 michael@d30748af6d3d:~/helloworld$ stack --resolver lts-2 --install-ghc build